Choosing the Right Endpoint

 - The page relies on JavaScript to render content

-- Content loads dynamically after the initial page load
+- Content loads after the initial page load

 - You need the fully rendered DOM